aragon/flock/docs/Proposal guide.md

 ## 3. Grant Size

-*Your estimated operating cost for successfully building the Aragon Project and the estimated ANT package that you would be needed to incentivize the team's long term commitment*
+*Your estimated operating cost for successfully building the Aragon Project and the estimated ANT package that would be needed to incentivize the team's long term commitment*

 *Regarding the ANT package please be sure to provide an amount per team member per year.*